 Albany Road used to be called Merthyr Road but was renamed Albany Road in 1884 to commemorate the death of the Prince Leopold, Duke of Albany, son of Queen Victoria.

-Take a trip with us along Albany Road from west to east:-
+Take a trip with us along Albany Road from west to east.
+Click on the links to take you to articles with more information:-

 St Martin’s Church